 Your team provides educational materials and support to prepare you for provider consults and to help you make informed treatment decisions.
 You and your family meet with the surgeon and medical and radiation oncologists throughout treatment.
 Together, we discuss an ongoing plan of care based on your needs, concerns, and response to treatment.

-Most patients with diagnosis of breast cancer undergo some form of surgical procedure.
-Your surgeon discusses all surgical treatment with you in detail.
+Most patients with a diagnosis of breast cancer undergo some form of surgical procedure.
+Your surgeon discusses all surgical treatments with you in detail.

 Your medical oncologist may recommend chemotherapy before or after surgery.
 Chemotherapy is a therapy that uses a range of medications for specific outcomes, such as:

 - Killing cancer cells

 - Minimizing the chance that cancer comes back

 Certain medications are considered the standard of care for breast cancer; however, Dartmouth Cancer Center clinical trials may be available for interested patients who meet certain criteria.
 Your medical oncologist discusses your treatment options and plan of care.

 Some types of breast cancer are fed by hormones in your body.
 Hormone therapy is a pill or injection that reduces estrogen levels in the body or blocks the action of estrogen on breast cancer cells.
 This is a common therapy used after surgery and sometimes after chemotherapy.
 Hormone therapy significantly reduces the chance of breast cancer recurrence.
 Your medical oncologist considers the need for hormone therapy based on the analysis of your tumor cells.